Here are common e-commerce localization mistakes companies make, and what you can do to get it right every time.

 9. Incorrect Images

 Although the use of images in place of text on an e-commerce site can simplify international customers’ understanding, that is not always the case.

 An image containing text—showing food labels, books, or magazines, for example—should be recreated using localized text.
-Images showing culturally incongruous scenes—vehicles driving on the ‘wrong’ side of the road, for example—should also be changed.
+Change up images showing culturally incongruous scenes—vehicles driving on the ‘wrong’ side of the road, for example.